 If you hear a loud banging noise coming from your hot water heater, this is an indication that something is not right.
 This issue is normally found in older water heaters as sediment builds up in the bottom of the tank.
 Over the course of time, this seemingly harmful sediment will start to harden on your tank’s floor and can result in strange noises.
 This is not great news, as it means that your water heater is not running as efficiently as it should be.
 If you leave this problem unattended, you may accelerate the damage to your hot water heater, resulting in a costly replacement sooner, rather than later.

-Sign #3: Standing Water Around The Tank
+Standing Water Located Around the Tank

 It’s very common to find standing water around the tank of your water heater, especially as your system reaches the end of its lifespan.
 Most water leaks are due to an expansion of your metal water tank.
 As the years go by, your water heater is exposed to hundreds of thousands of heating cycles.
 This will ultimately alter the shape of your water tank, which is when a fracture can occur, resulting in a leak.